 The Marketing Admissions Mash-Up

-Not only do those who lead marketing, admissions and enrollment need to work together, but they need software that helps them cooperate.
+Not only do those who lead marketing, admissions, and enrollment need to work together, but they need software that helps them cooperate.
 Teams should not allow software to push them to the lowest common denominator, especially by software providers that refuse to share data.
-Serving the needs of prospects as they learn, consider and decide should be highest priority.
+Serving the needs of prospects should be the highest priority as they learn, consider, and decide.